Our pick for beginner investors: Robinhood

 Sometimes, if the share price doesn’t represent the company’s value, the price falls immediately after the company is listed on the exchange.
 This gives retail investors a chance to get the same shares for a lower price on the exchange.

-However, sometimes the market hype drives the prices to rise after the company’s IPO — making it a good investment.
+However, sometimes the market hype drives the prices to rise after the company’s IPO — making it a good investment, unless the hype lifts the price to an overpriced level.
+Then it can drop in the weeks and months ahead.

 No. ICOs are held in the cryptocurrency world, while IPOs involve traditional private companies.
 The difference between IPOs and ICOs can be summarized in four key points: